 If you receive advice about insurance, you may not have to pay

-Even if you decide not to proceed with the adviser's recommendations,
+If you decide not to proceed with the adviser's recommendations,

-you will generally be expected to pay for the
+you will generally still be expected to pay for the preparation of

 implementing financial advice